pulumi/pulumi-hugo/themes/default/content/blog/exploring-circular-dependencies/index.md

 ## Option 1: State

-Instead of referencing outputs directly from our stack’s previous deploy, and manually deploying twice, we could introduce a special type called “state”.
+Instead of referencing outputs directly from our stack’s previous deploy and manually deploying twice, we could introduce a special type called “state”.

 The `state` object does 3 tasks: